dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 ```

-The action uses a headless macOS build you can find on [Github](https://github.com/huskeee/godot-headless-mac).
+The action uses a headless macOS build that you can find on [Github](https://github.com/huskeee/godot-headless-mac).
 This build allows the action to run Godot without UI and exporting the game for iOS.
-So here the headless build together with the export templates is downloaded, but if there is a cache hit, the files from the cache we created before are use.
+So, here the headless build together with the export templates is downloaded, but if there is a cache hit, the files from the cache you created before are used.
 ```yml
 - name: Download and config Godot Engine headless linux server and templates
     if: steps.cache-godot.outputs.cache-hit != 'true'